Micevski/Reservations/README.md

 When new user is registering he has to provide the same infomratio as Owners.

 All password are stored crypted, using ``org.springframework.security.crypto.password`` - ``PasswordEncoder``.

+> Note that this app is stil develop.